BRUSH 15

 can i use brush 15 on hooded eyes?

-is this good for a quick, simple eye look?
+is this good for a simple one-color eye look?

-how is brush 15 different from other blending brushes in the lineup?
+how is brush 15 different from brush 27 or brush 16?

-will this brush work for applying shimmer eyeshadows?
+will this work for packing on shimmer eyeshadows?